 Gaming Chair Smells Of Chemicals

 Your new gaming chair has finally been delivered.
-But when you open the package, the first thing you notice is that the chair smells of chemicals!
+But when you open the package, the first thing you notice is a nasty unpleasant chemical odor?

 A whole range of chemicals is used in the manufacture of chairs and furniture.
 Residues of these chemicals can mainly be hidden in the upholstery material and in the foam padding.
-These can outgas in the first few weeks after manufacture and give the chair a real unpleasant smell.
+These can outgas in the first few weeks after manufacture.

 The long journey in the shipping container, from the country of manufacture to the retailer, can also be the cause of a new gaming chair smelling of chemicals.
 Containers are often fumigated with insecticides and/or fungicides so that insects are killed off or no mold can form because of the stuffy, stagnant air inside the container.
 These fumes penetrate everything that is not packed airtight and adhere to porous surfaces and materials.